If having CI/CD is great, having CI/CD with the minimal amount of setup is even better right?

 import 'package:appcenter_crashes/appcenter_crashes.dart';

-In our main.dart file we need to start the AppCenter services and this can be completed like so.
+file, we need to start the AppCenter services.
 The guid for each app platform can be found when the AppCenter app configuration is created.
-Change the placeholders for the correct guids to ensure the crash reporting and analytics is correctly reported.
+Change the placeholders for the correct guids to ensure the crash reporting and analytics is correctly reported:

 final ios = defaultTargetPlatform == TargetPlatform.iOS;